tastembekov/imunify360-doc-test/docs/dashboard/README.md

 1. Click the key symbol ![](/images/copy_key.png) to copy server key of the selected server to the clipboard.

 2. Go to the `/var/imunify360/license.json` file and find `id` field.
-Your server id looks like a alphanumeric string `SghjhgFESDh65CFLfvz`.
+Your server id looks like an alphanumeric string `SghjhgFESDh65CFLfvz`.

   ![](/images/id_from_license.png)